All Episodes

 And I can't even believe that we're having this conversation.

-Five years ago, the concept of even talking about this, even three years ago, of cutting off aid to Israel, because of two people that hate Israel and hate Jewish people.
+Five years ago, the concept of even talking about this, even three years ago, of cutting off aid to Israel because of two people that hate Israel and hate Jewish people.

-All right, I'm gonna jump in.
+All right, I'm going to jump in.

 Well, why?

-Why would they be allowed in after all they've said, and then they're tweeting out cartoons uh put together in a contest Iran is running by a by uh a holocaust denying anti-Semite.
+And then they're tweeting out cartoons put together at a contest Iran is running by a Holocaust denying anti-Semite.

 We built our, we put it on Hannity.com too.

-We built our newsroom to cover one story, and we did it truly well.
+We built our newsroom to cover one story and we did it truly well.

-Meaning the lies, the witch hunt, the propaganda, the Russia-Russia-Russia story.
+Meaning the lies, the witch hunt, the propaganda, the Russia, Russia, Russia story.

 They missed the whole story.